 Water use – we don’t irrigate – this keeps our wine quality up and reduces our water use.

-A little information about our winemaking at Alton Farms Estate Wines.
 We try to minimize the chemical inputs in the winery as well.
 We use grapes, yeast and yeast nutrients mainly in the process We minimize filtering and clarification additives by allowing our wines to almost freeze over the winter.
 During this low temperature soak, the natural tartrates drop out of the wine, carrying down much of the sediment.
 We rack and bottle using a gentle gravity method.

 If you have any questions please come out and see us.